mmdreza21/Hunt-Setup/README.md

 # Server Setup Script

-This repository contains a comprehensive server setup script designed to streamline the installation and configuration of essential packages and tools for bug bounty hunting and penetration testing on major Linux distributions, including Ubuntu, CentOS, Fedora.
+This repository contains a comprehensive server setup script designed to streamline the installation and configuration of essential packages and tools for bug bounty hunting and penetration testing.

-## Features

-- Automatically detects the operating system and installs packages accordingly
-- Installs essential tools and libraries such as Vim, Git, Docker, Nginx, MySQL, PHP, and more
-- Installs tools from source, including massdns, masscan, waymore, and others
-- Installs Rust and various Rust-based tools
-- Installs Go and various Go-based tools
-- Configures Cloudflare Warp

 ## Supported Distributions

 - Ubuntu
-- CentOS
-- Fedora

 ## Usage